Party people! Are we ready to say hello to a new year? Let’s do it with cupcakes that literally burst with confetti.

 - Frost cooled cupcakes.
 I used the Ateco #849 closed star tip.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Cupcakes, without filling, can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator then continue with step 5.

 - Whole milk and full fat sour cream are strongly recommended for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.